 1. Alabama Hills

 The Alabama Hills offer some of the coolest landscapes in California…and it isn’t even a state or national park.
 It’s absolutely one of my favorite things to do in Lone Pine.
 These hills sit on Bureau of Land Management (BLM) public lands.
 The landscape is notable for the huge, rounded eroded rocks, which were formed by ancient magma.
-The area has are reddish rocks and arches, which are very reminiscent of south Utah.
+The area has are reddish rocks and arches, which are very reminiscent of southern Utah.

 The whole area is dotted with a series of dirt roads that you can explore on foot, by bike or in your car.
 The main Movie Road is easily navigable by a passenger car, as are are many of the side roads.